srandall1213/Portfolio/README.md

 **Through this project, I learned more about how flex boxes and media queries work.
 I learned how they differ, meaning flex boxes control how content takes up space and media queries control how the page is viewed/arranged as the screen gets resized.

 **I faced challenges with getting my content perfectly centered as the screen got smaller, like my name on the page.
-Seems as though there was something in the way from getting it aligned perfectly in the middle.
+Seems as though there is something in the way from getting it aligned perfectly in the middle.

-**Features I would like to implement in the future would be to add more quality work to showcase on my page, as well as a more sleek user interface.
+**Features I would like to implement in the future would be to add more quality work to showcase on my page and create a more sleek user interface.

 ## Website Appearance